Dubai Metro & Tram Connections

 Sobha Realty (R36)

 Similar walkway to the tram at Dubai Marina station area.
-Useful when your Red Line train terminates on the Marina branch or you are coming from Expo direction.
+Useful when your Red Line train terminates on the Marina branch or you are coming from the Expo direction.
+If your target is the northern Marina towers or Marina Walk, Sobha Realty is usually the shorter surface walk; for JBR and the beach, either interchange works and the tram does the last leg.

 Metro and tram share the Nol zone system.
-Tap in at metro, tap out at tram (or vice versa) within 30 minutes and RTA treats it as one journey – you pay for the combined zones, not twice.
-Gold Class: pay the Gold surcharge once per zone segment, not per mode.
+Tap out at the metro, tap in at the tram (or vice versa) within 30 minutes and RTA treats it as one journey – you pay for the combined zones, not two separate fares.
+The same journey can chain up to 3 transfers across metro, tram and bus, so metro → tram → feeder bus still counts once if each change stays inside the window.

 Full zone explainer: zones page.
 Marina beach walkthrough: JBR destination guide.